 It can be hard to change your diet, so the best way to do it is to try and make small changes over time and eat healthy foods that you enjoy.
 A nutritionist can also offer advice and support and design a personalised nutrition and fitness programme for you.
 The Living Lean programme is a great example, visit www.eatfitonline.co.nz for more information.

-Depression affects one is six people at any time.
+Depression affects one in eight men at any time.
 Everyone can struggle with their day-to-day experiences, but the challenge facing men is to realize when they are getting overwhelmed and knowing how to get help.
 Recognising the symptoms of depression in yourself and others can be the first step to beating it.
 Symptoms include tiredness, irritability, sleep disturbance, and loss of interest in work or other activities.
 Other things to look out for as risk factors include family history of mental illness, excessive alcohol consumption, drug use, stress, unemployment and chronic illness.

 Remember that there are services out there to help you or you can chat with your GP.